 SOCIAL EMOTIONAL LEARNING is developed by our intervention counselor.
 The Intervention Counselor provides all students with brief lessons on SEL and Prevention twice a month.
-Lesson topics include the 5 components of SEL (Self Awareness, Self-Management, Social Awareness, Relationship Skills, Decision Making) or prevention on Substance Abuse and Bullying.
-Students have access to our Thunderbird Wellness Center as a safe, calm space for emotional management.
+Lesson topics include the 5 components of SEL (Self Awareness, Self-Management, Social Awareness, Relationship Skills, Decision Making) or prevention on Substance Abuse and Bullying, Students have access to our Thunderbird Wellness Center as a safe, calm space for emotional management.
 Small group sessions with students are also held in the wellness center.
 Some examples of small group topics are Grief, Coping/Anxiety Skills, Motivation, Social Skills, and Substance Abuse.
 The Academic and Intervention counselors will be hosting Wellness Wednesday's twice a month during student lunches.
 Wellness Wednesday's will consist of students participating in activities such as Art Therapy with sidewalk chalk, Self-Care Bingo, Mindful Walks, DIY Stress Balls, Yoga, and Meditation.
 The Intervention Counselor also serves as the advisor for National Alliance on Mental Illness club on campus.
 This started a chain reaction of promoting positivity and SEL at RFKHS.
-The NAMI club advisor (Intervention Counselor) formed the RISE [K]rew committee to explores methods of lifting student and staff morale and provide emotional support students need during and after the COVID-19 pandemic.
-This resulted in the following RISE UP and DO initiative to support the academic achievement of all students in the classroom, on campus, and within the community:
+The NAMI club advisor (Intervention Counselor) explores methods of lifting student and staff morale and provide emotional support students need during and after the COVID-19 pandemic.
+This resulted in the #weRISE initiative to support the academic achievement of all students in the classroom, on campus, and within the community for every student to meet our Student Learner Outcomes as GLOBAL citizens:

+Responsibility

+Integrity

+Service

-Responsibility Integrity Service Excellence
+Excellence